Senate withdraws National Road Funds Bill - Nigeria Today

 Sponsor of the bill, Kabiru Gaya, who was put under immense pressure by his colleagues because of the tendency of the bill to further impoverish ordinary Nigerians, begged to withdraw the proposal.

-The National Roads Fund Bill which is to help in the funding, maintenance and administration of road networks in Nigeria, will be funded through nine sources including: fuel levy of N5 chargeable per litre on any volume of petrol and diesel products in Nigeria, toll gates as well as axle load control charges.
+The National Roads Fund Bill, designed to help in the funding, maintenance and administration of road networks in Nigeria, will be funded through nine sources including a fuel levy of N5 chargeable per litre on any volume of petrol and diesel products in Nigeria, toll gates as well as axle load control charges.

 Others are: Inter-State Mass Transit Charge of 0.5percent deductible from the fare paid by passengers to commercial mass transit operators on inter-state roads; lease, license; grants, loans and gifts of land, money or other property.